ibexa/documentation-developer/docs/guide/cache/fastly.md

 Use the Fastly API to download the generated VCL.
 This generated VCL is the vcl config that Fastly generates based on all the configuration settings (so it includes all custom .vcls, snippets, origin config).

-The example below extracts the generated vcl for version no. 11 of some service
+The example below extracts the generated VCL for version no. 11 of some service:
 ```
 curl -i  "https://api.fastly.com/service/[FASTLY_SERVICE_ID]/version/11/generated_vcl" -H "Fastly-Key: [FASTLY_API_TOKEN]" -H "Accept: application/json" > generated_vcl_11_raw
 cp generated_vcl_11_raw generated_vcl_11_json_only
 ```

-Next, you need to edit generated_vcl_11_json_only in your favourite editor, remove anything before the json data and save.
+Next, you need to edit `generated_vcl_11_json_only` in your favourite editor, remove anything before the json data and save.
-Then, do the same steps again for version no. 12 (or whatever version you want to diff version 11 against)
+Then, follow the same steps again for version no. 12 (or whatever version you want to diff version 11 against).

-Then replace \n in the files in order to give human-readable diffs:
+Then replace `\n` in the files to get human-readable diffs:

 ```
 cat generated_vcl_11_json_only |jq .content|perl -pe 's/\\n/\n/g' > generated_vcl_11_json_done
 cat generated_vcl_12_json_only |jq .content|perl -pe 's/\\n/\n/g' > generated_vcl_12_json_done
 ```

-Finally, you can use GNU diff to and get a readable diff of the two versions:
+Finally, you can use GNU diff to get a readable diff of the two versions:

 ```
 diff -ruN generated_vcl_11_json_done generated_vcl_12_json_done